 A good sturdy tripod is essential for night photography.
 If it gets windy, you will need a sturdy one, and we never know what Mother Nature will bring us while we are out there.
 Keep that in mind when you buy one to go in your suitcase if you are going on a plane.
 It should be sturdy enough to withstand the wind but small enough to fit in your suitcase.

 These are good for shooting Milky Way Photography.
 Sky Guide is available through the iTunes Store for $1.99.
 It has a 5 out of 5-star rating on both the current (3.2) version (1200+ ratings) and all previous versions (8600+ ratings).
 Android Version?
 Sky Guide is not currently available as an Android app.
 The closest thing I can suggest is SkySafari ($2.99).
 This light pollution map: light pollution map

 Our choice is the Coast brand for flashlights.
 The ideal flashlight will have high lumens, and you will be able to zoom in and out on the amount of light emitting from the flashlight.
 I like a small stream of light, not a wide amount of light.
 I can be specific as to what exactly I want to paint with light.
 Get the HP7, PX45, or the G50.
 Ideally, go with the HP7 if you can.

 Moon Phaze Map:

 The best time to do Milky Way photography is during a new moon, and you want to be in the darkest area possible.
 If you are doing night sky photography without the Milky Way, the moon can be your friend.

 Remote Shutter Release:

-When painting with light and you want to go over a 30-second exposure, you must have a shutter release to use your bulb mode.
-When exposing your pictures in general, you can use the remote release, so you are not using your hand to press the shutter button and make the camera move even a little bit.
+When painting with light and going over a 30-second exposure, you must have a shutter release to use your bulb mode.
+When exposing your pictures in general, you can use the remote release, so you do not use your hand to press the shutter button and make the camera move even a little bit.
 Without one easily, use your 2-second timer.